Are Massage Guns Safe To Use On Skin?

 massage gun bruised skin

 It’s very common for people to overdo massage gun use.
-An inexperienced user might feel they need to press down hard on the massage gun or use it for longer periods of time than recommended in order to get “better” results.
+An inexperienced user might feel they need to press down hard on the massage gun or to use it for longer periods of time than recommended in order to get “better” results.

 This is completely unnecessary, as gently pressing the massager against the skin or clothing is more than sufficient to reap the benefits.